-C Checklist for the chairman conducting rule 69 hearings

-Name of competitor:

-Boat:

-Event:

-Date of hearing:

-Protest committee members:

-- C.1 Introduce the members of the protest committee by name and state any relevant judging qualifications [] (tick) - C.2 Ask if there are any objections to those members and if necessary rule on any objection.
+С Checklist for the chairman conducting rule 69 hearings Name of competitor: Boat: Event: Date of hearing: Protest committee members: C.1 Introduce the members of the protest committee by name and state any relevant judging qualifications [ ] (tick) C.2 Ask if there are any objections to those members and if necessary rule on any objection.
 Record the answer.

-Objections?: Yes/No (delete as applicable)

-If yes: upheld / dismissed (delete as applicable)

-Reason:

-C.3 Ask if sufficient time has been given for preparation.
+Objections?: Yes/No (delete as applicable) If yes: upheld / dismissed (delete as applicable) Reason: C.3 Ask if sufficient time has been given for preparation.
 Record the answer.
-If necessary, determine how much extra time should be allowed

-Extra time requested: Yes / No (delete as applicable)

-If yes: granted / refused (delete as applicable)

-Reason:

-C.4 Ask if the competitor has received the written notification and understands the nature of the allegations.
+If necessary, determine how much extra time should be allowed Extra time requested: Yes / No (delete as applicable) If yes: granted / refused (delete as applicable) Reason: C.4 Ask if the competitor has received the written notification and understands the nature of the allegations.
 Record the answer.
 If the competitor does not speak English as a first language, determine if a translator is required.

-Competitor has received written notification [] (tick)

-Competitor understands allegations [] (tick)

-C.5 If not already represented, ask the competitor if they wish to be represented.
+Competitor has received written notification [ ] (tick) Competitor understands allegations [ ] (tick) C.5 If not already represented, ask the competitor if they wish to be represented.
 If they so no, explain that they can change their mind at any during the hearing.

-Competitor represented: Yes / No (delete as applicable)

-If yes, name of representative:
+Competitor represented: Yes / No (delete as applicable) If yes, name of representative:

-If no, competitor understands right to representation: [] (tick)
+If no, competitor understands right to representation: [ ] (tick)

-- C.6 If represented, explain that the representative can consult with the competitor, ask questions for him and sum up for him, but cannot answer questions on behalf of the competitor. [] (tick) - C.7 Explain that the allegation is at the moment just that an allegation.
-Explain the purpose of the hearing is to determine what has happened and whether misconduct has been committed. [] (tick) - C.8 Explain to the competitor what the possible outcomes might be if the allegations are proven a warning, penalisation and potential further action by the RYA (or if a foreign competitor his/her own national authority). [] (tick) - C.9 Hear the main witness supporting the allegation, and allow the competitor to question the witness, who may then be questioned by the committee.
-That person should then leave the hearing, unless he or she is a member of the protest committee, whose presence throughout has been foreseen.
+C.6 If represented, explain that the representative can consult with the competitor, ask questions for him and sum up for him, but cannot answer questions on behalf of the competitor. [ ] (tick)

+C.7 Explain that the allegation is at the moment just that - an allegation.
+Explain the purpose of the hearing is to determine what has happened and whether misconduct has been committed. [ ] (tick)

+C.8 Explain to the competitor what the possible outcomes might be if the allegations are proven - a warning, penalisation and potential further action by the RYA (or if a foreign competitor - his/her own national authority). [ ] (tick)

+C.9 Hear the main witness supporting the allegation, and the witness, who may then be questioned by the then leave the hearing, unless he or she is a mo- whose presence throughout has been foreseen. committee.
+That person should

 Name of witness:

-Evidence given by witness: [] (tick)
+Evidence given by witness: [ ] (tick)

-Witness questioned by competitor: [] (tick)
+Witness questioned by competitor: [ ] (tic k)

-Witness questioned by committee: [] (tick)
+Witness questioned by committee: [ ] (tick <)

 C.10 Hear the evidence of the competitor, who may then be questioned by the committee.

-Evidence given by competitor: [] (tick)
+Evidence given by competitor: [ ] (tick)

-Competitor questioned by committee: [] (tick)
+Competitor questioned by committee: [ ] (tick)

 C.11 Hear, one by one, other witnesses supporting the allegations, and allow the competitor to question each witness, who may then be questioned by the committee.

+Witness Number 1 2 3 4

+Evidence given by witness: [][][][]

+Witness questioned by competitor: [][][][]

+Witness questioned by committee: [][][][]

 Names of witnesses:

+1.

+2.

+3.

+4.